Michael Belov: Formula Renault

 At the end of 2019, Belov participated in the post-season Formula Renault Eurocup rookie test.
 Due to the COVID-19 pandemic, the 2020 Formula Renault Eurocup season was disrupted and postponed.
 As a consequence, Reece Ushijima, who was previously announced to drive for Belgian team M2 Competition withdrew due to travel restrictions.
 On 2 July 2020, M2 Competition announced that Michael Belov would drive for them for the full 2020 season.

-Formula 3
+FIA Formula 3 Championship

 Following the Barcelona round of the 2020 FIA Formula 3 Championship, David Schumacher left Charouz Racing System to join Carlin Racing instead.
 Belov was brought in to replace him for the remainder of the Formula 3 season.

 Belov remained with the team throughout post-season and pre-season testing and was expected to be given a drive for the 2021 season, however, Enzo Fittipaldi was announced instead.

 Formula Regional European Championship

 2021

 Belov joined JD Motorsport in the 2021 Formula Regional European Championship as a wildcard entrant for the fourth round at Circuit Paul Ricard.
 Despite not being eligible for points, he had a strong race weekend and earned two podium finishes.
 Following this, it was announced Belov would race with G4 Racing for the remainder of the championship.
 Belov secured two victories and ending the campaign eighth.